OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 1. Save your changes.

-## Override the send mode option at runtime (optional) (preview)
+## Override the send mode option at runtime (optional)

 > [!NOTE]
-> The send mode option override feature is currently in preview in Outlook on Windows.
-Features in preview shouldn't be used in production add-ins.
-We invite you to try out this feature in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).
 >
-> To preview this feature in Outlook on Windows, you must install Version 2308 (Build 16731.20000) or later.
-Then, join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join/Windows) and select the **Beta Channel** option to access Office beta builds.
+> - Support to customize the **Don't Send** button was introduced in [requirement set 1.14](/javascript/api/requirement-sets/outlook/requirement-set-1.14/outlook-requirement-set-1.14).
+Learn more about its [supported clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#outlook-client-support).

 There may be instances when you want your add-in to implement different send mode options.
 For example, you may want your add-in to enforce the **block** option on mail items that don't meet the information protection policies of your organization, but only have it apply the **prompt user** option to provide a recommendation if a user adds the incorrect recipient.

-To override the send mode option at runtime, you must set the [sendModeOverride](/javascript/api/outlook/office.smartalertseventcompletedoptions?view=outlook-js-preview&preserve-view=true#outlook-office-smartalertseventcompletedoptions-sendmodeoverride-member) option in the `event.completed` method of your event handler.
+To override the send mode option at runtime, you must set the [sendModeOverride](/javascript/api/outlook/office.smartalertseventcompletedoptions#outlook-office-smartalertseventcompletedoptions-sendmodeoverride-member) option in the `event.completed` method of your event handler.

 1. Navigate to the **./src/launchevent** folder, then open **launchevent.js**.
 1. Replace the **getAttachmentsCallback** function with the following code.